Government Contract Claims and Dispute Lawyers

 Constructive change contract disputes occur when the government requests changes to the scope of work under a contract after it has been awarded.

 These changes, referred to as constructive changes, are typically not addressed in the original contract and require additional time and resources to complete.
-The CDA provides a framework for resolving disputes related to constructive changes by requiring the contracting officer to issue a final decision within 60 days.
+The CDA provides a framework for Government contract dispute resolution related to constructive changes by requiring the contracting officer to issue a final decision within 60 days.

-Contractors have the right to seek relief if they believe that the change was outside of the scope of their original agreement or was made without proper authorization.
-Contractors can also file claims for additional costs incurred due to these changes.
-It is important for contractors to consult with an attorney when filing a constructive change claim to ensure that all of their rights are protected.
+Contractor dispute resolution: Companies with contract disputes with the government have the right to seek relief if they believe that the change was outside of the scope of their original agreement or was made without proper authorization.
+Contractors can also file government contract claims for additional costs incurred due to these changes.
+It is important to consult with a government contractor dispute attorney. when filing a constructive change claim to ensure that all of their rights are protected.

 The Appeal of the Contracting Officer’s Final Decision